grasshoppermouse/grasshoppermouse.github.io.old/_posts/2015-04-19-pregnancy-immunosuppression.md

 > Elucidation of the immunologic alterations and adaptations that occur during pregnancy suggests that older concepts of pregnancy as a state of systemic immunosuppression are oversimplified.
 A more useful model may be the view of pregnancy as a modulated immunologic condition, not a state of immunosuppression.

-The evidence against systemic (emphasis on *systemic*) immunsuppression in pregnancy is pretty compelling.
+The evidence against systemic (emphasis on *systemic*) immunosuppression in pregnancy is pretty compelling.

 There is little epidemiological evidence that pregnant women are more vulnerable to infection.
 In a review of pregnancy and infection, Kourtis et al. (2014) state "The fact that pregnant women do not seem, on the basis of epidemiologic evidence, to be more susceptible to infections in general also contradicts [the pregnancy immunosuppression] theory."
 Keeping in mind that, for some infectious diseases, there are national and global surveillance programs involving millions of patients, and that public health researchers are particularly concerned about infections during pregnancy, this is a powerful blow to the theory.

-My first thought was that maybe behavioral immunity compensates for immunosuppression, but no, pregant women respond well to vaccines: "Adequate immunologic responses to vaccination in pregnant women have been demonstrated in several studies and for several pathogens" (Kourtis et al. 2014), and these responses do not appear to depend significantly on trimester (Pazos et al. 2012).
+My first thought was that maybe behavioral immunity compensates for immunosuppression, but no, pregnant women respond well to vaccines: "Adequate immunologic responses to vaccination in pregnant women have been demonstrated in several studies and for several pathogens" (Kourtis et al. 2014), and these responses do not appear to depend significantly on trimester (Pazos et al. 2012).

 Further, researchers find that the immune system is "functional and highly active" during pregnancy (Racicot et al. 2014).
 And pregnant women's immune systems do  detect and respond to the fetus.
 The title of this paper says it all: *Fetal-Specific CD8+ Cytotoxic T Cell Responses Develop during Normal Human Pregnancy and Exhibit Broad Functional Capacity* (Lissauer et al. 2012).